rubencougil/prometheus-testing/README.md

 ### 1. Samples can be empty ( `_` or `stale`)

 Sometimes in the tests we are tempted to set `0` when a metric is not being reported, and this is wrong.
-A metric that is not reported should be represented as `_` which is not the same as `0` (`0` is a valud value for a metric).
+A metric that is not reported should be represented as `_` which is not the same as `0` (`0` is a valid value for a metric).
 Be mind with that and always take into account this kind of situation when coding a test.

 In the example we shown before we relied in the ability of `app` to report `0` when it’s down.
 But what it really happens is that if it is down it won’t report anything, so the sample should goes `_`. instead.
 Let's rewrite our test: